Previous dayApril 27, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-April 27, 2026 brought a magnitude 2.5 earthquake 98 km N of Yakutat, Alaska, logged at 20:16 UTC.
-At a depth of 5.0 km, the event was shallow crustal.
+This magnitude 2.5 event was detected 98 km N of Yakutat, Alaska on April 27, 2026, with origin time 20:16 UTC.
+The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.422°N, -139.526°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.422°, -139.526°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27